julianmclain/diy-url-shortener/README.md

 ```

 ### Enforcing access to s3 via CLoudFront
-If you want to use an SSL cert from ACL with CLoudFront, make sure you [generate
+If you want to use an SSL cert from ACL with CloudFront, make sure you [generate
 the cert in the US East
 region](https://aws.amazon.com/premiumsupport/knowledge-center/migrate-ssl-cert-us-east/).
 So annoying >.<